We are recruiting a new PhD student! See below.

 Interested candidates bringing - or applying for - their own funding (such as MSCA-IF, EMBO or HFSP postdoctoral fellowships) can contact .
 In this case, please include your CV and a specific motivation and brief description of the topic you would like to work on.

 Thanks to the award of an NWO-XL grant (coordinator: dr.ir.
-Hendrik Marks, RU) we will be recruiting one new PhD student in the upcoming months to work on developmental signaling (Wnt, Bmp, Nodal) in gastruloids as a 3D in vitro model for early mammalian embryonic development.
+Hendrik Marks, RU) we are recruiting a new PhD student to work on developmental signaling (Wnt, Bmp, Nodal) in gastruloids as a 3D in vitro model for early mammalian embryonic development.

 All of our internship positions for 2022-2023 are filled.
 We will be hosting 2 BSc and 3 MSc students in the wetlab this year.
 In addition, we have 2 shared 'dry lab' (i.e. computational) internship projects with dr. Martijs Jonker (bioinformatics/omics analysis) and dr. Marten Postma (image data analysis).